marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_4.md

     ... other properties below
 ```

-Notice that the view model  only sets the property and <I>(if set)</I>, re-checks a command to activate the Submit button once the view has been legally completed by the user.
+Notice that the view model  only sets the property and *(if set)*, re-checks a command to activate the Submit button once the view has been legally completed by the user.
 It doesn't do anything else.
 How is that possible?

-The answer is <I>attributed programming</I>.
-In this case, the custom attribute <B>ValidatableTwoWayNonEmptyViewModelValidationAttribute</B>.
-That's a long-winded derived atttribute based on the <B>ViewModelValidationAttribute</B> base class:
+The answer is *attributed programming*.
+In this case, the custom attribute **ValidatableTwoWayNonEmptyViewModelValidationAttribute**.
+That's a long-winded derived atttribute based on the **ViewModelValidationAttribute** base class:

 ``` csharp
 public class ViewModelValidationAttribute : Attribute, IViewModelValidationAttribute
 ```

-The <B>ViewModelValidationAttribute</B> class declares a property for each of the possible attribute settings.
+The **ViewModelValidationAttribute** class declares a property for each of the possible attribute settings.
 These include things like the binding mode for the view model, the size and shape of the input field, etc.  The class is not meant to do anything -- only to convert the user settings from the attributed view model into an actual class variable that can be used at run-time.

 ## The Magic Trick Revealed

-Let's return to the automated view producer, the <B>FlexViewWithTasks</B>, to see how it digests an attributed view model.
+Let's return to the automated view producer, the **FlexViewWithTasks**, to see how it digests an attributed view model.

 ``` csharp
 public class FlexViewWithTasks :